Obama gives backing to Ukraine's new president

 Putin had been due to host the Group of Eight leaders in the Russian Black Sea resort of Sochi, but after he annexed Crimea Russia was excluded and the venue switched to Brussels for a meeting of what is now the Group of Seven.

-Putin is due to hold separate meetings with Merkel, British Prime Minister David Cameron and French President Francois Hollande on the sidelines of the Normandy ceremonies, but there are no plans for a one-on-one with Obama.
+Putin is attending a commemoration of the 70th anniversary of the D-Day landings in France this week and is due to hold separate meetings with Germany's Angela Merkel, Britain's David Cameron and France's Francois Hollande on the sidelines.

+Hollande has also invited Poroshenko to the ceremonies but there are no plans for him to meet Putin, diplomats said.

-The U.S. president said that if he encounters the Russian leader in Normandy, he will urge him to rein in pro-Moscow separatists in eastern Ukraine.
+No Putin-Obama meeting is planned either.
+Obama said that if he encounters the Russian leader, he will urge him to rein in pro-Moscow separatists in eastern Ukraine.

 A French diplomatic source said Hollande would hold two separate dinners with Obama and Putin on Thursday evening, the former at a restaurant and the second at his Elysee presidential palace, to avoid the two guests crossing paths.

-(Additional reporting by Jeff Mason and Marcin Goettig in WARSAW, Pavel Polituk in KIEV and Gabriela Baczynska in MOSCOW; Writing by Christian Lowe; Editing by Peter Graff and Paul Taylor)
+(Additional reporting by Jeff Mason and Marcin Goettig in WARSAW, Pavel Polituk in KIEV and Gabriela Baczynska in MOSCOW; Writing by Christian Lowe; Editing by Peter Graff)